Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
-       - The component-set container you want to edit.
+       - The component set container you want to edit.
      * - ``-v, --version INTEGER "*.*.*"``
-       - The version number of the component-set you want to view.
+       - The version number of the component set you want to view.
 For example, ``--version "9.9.9"``.
      * - ``--json``
        - Returns the raw JSON payload.
      * - ``--table``